Hiatal Hernia

 A hiatal hernia occurs when part of the stomach pushes through an opening in the diaphragm and into the chest cavity.
 This may allow stomach acid into the esophagus, causing acid reflux symptoms.

-While femoral, epigastric and inguinal hernias happen when the organs or tissues push through the abdominal wall, hiatal hernias push through weak spots or holes in the diaphragm.
-The diaphragm is a thin muscle that separates the abdomen and chest cavity and prevents stomach acid from backing up into the esophagus.
+While femoral, epigastric and inguinal hernias happen when the organs or tissues push through the abdominal wall, hiatal hernias push through an opening in the diaphragm called the esophageal hiatus.
+The diaphragm is the main muscle of breathing and it separates the abdomen and chest cavity.
+This separation prevents stomach acid from backing up into the esophagus.

 “Statistics reveal that 60% of adults will have some degree of a hiatal hernia by age 60, and even these numbers do not reflect the real prevalence of the condition because many hiatal hernias can be asymptomatic.”